 💰 The Fractional Advantage

 A fractional controller gives you the analytical horsepower of a $150K hire at a fraction of the cost — typically 30–40% of a full-time equivalent.
-For Summit, the engagement cost was less than one month's worth of the margin they were losing.
-The ROI wasn't measured in months — it was measured in weeks.
+In a situation like this worked example, the fee is less than a single month of the margin being lost.
+The ROI isn't measured in months — it is measured in weeks.

 The contractors who avoid this trap share three traits: they track WIP weekly, they treat change orders as non-negotiable documentation events, and they have someone whose job is to stare at the numbers and ask hard questions.
 If you don't have that person, you're flying a $12M business with no instruments.